Getting Started

 Handling Audit messages

-Audit messages can be handled in a variety of ways: Save them in a database, do custom logging, etc. It is important not to leave the messages in the audit queue however, as most queuing technologies have upper-bound limits on their queue sizes and depth.
+Audit messages can be handled in various ways: saved in a database, custom logged, etc. However, it is important not to leave the messages in the audit queue, as most queuing technologies have upper-bound limits on their queue sizes and depth.
 By not processing these messages, the limits of the underlying queue technology may be reached.

 Configuring auditing